lucasktlee/posts/drafts/limited-partners.md

 * Natural persons with net worth<sup><a href="#fn02" id="fref02">2</a></sup> (individually or with their spouse) in excess of $1 million;
 * Natural persons that have individual income in excess of $200,000 or joint income with their spouses of $300,000 in each of the two most recent years and a reasonable expectation of the same income in the current year;
-* Corporations, partnerships, buinesses trusts, tax-exempt 501(c)(3) organizations (“charitable organizations”) with total assets in excess of $5 million and which were not formed for specific purpose of acquiring the securities offered;
+* Corporations, partnerships, buinesses trusts, tax-exempt 501(c)(3) organizations (also known as “charitable organizations”) with total assets in excess of $5 million and which were not formed for specific purpose of acquiring the securities offered;
 * Banks, brokers or dealers registered under the <cite>Securities Exchange Act of 1934</cite>;
 * Investment companies registered under the <abbr title="Investment Company Act of 1940">ICA</abbr>;
 * Pension plans with total assets in excess of $5 million established and maintained by a state or one of its agencies or political subdivisions for its employees, i.e. public pension funds;
-* Employee benefit plans within the meaning of the Employee Retirement Income Security Act of 1974 (**ERISA**) if the investment decisions are made by a plan fiduciary that is a bank, savings and loan association, insurance company, or registered investment adviser, or if the plan has total assets in excess of $5 million;
+* Employee benefit plans within the meaning of the Employee Retirement Income Security Act of 1974 (**“ERISA”**) if the investment decisions are made by a plan fiduciary that is a bank, savings and loan association, insurance company, or registered investment adviser, or if the plan has total assets in excess of $5 million;
 * A private business development company;
 * A trust with total assets in excess of $5 million and the investment decisions of which are directed by a sophisticated person (i.e. a person with such knowledge of financial and business matters as to be able to evaluate the merits and risks of a prospective investors); or
 * Any entity in which all equity owners are accredited investors (i.e. falling within one of the above categories).